Erik the Conqueror: Plot

 The next day, Eron and Daya are to be married.
-As Erik watches the wedding ceremony, he mistakenly believes that it is Rama who is being married.
+While watching the wedding ceremony, Erik mistakenly believes that it is Rama who is being married.
 Enraged, Erik confronts Daya, who does not know him.
 Erik is then locked away by King Olaf to be executed the following morning.

 Rama drugs Erik's guards, explains that the woman he saw married was her twin sister, and cuts him free.
-While they flee, Eron and a horde of Vikings give pursuit.
+While they flee, Eron and several Vikings give pursuit.
 Eron nearly falls to his death, but Erik, urged by Rama, saves him.
 Eron continues to pursue Erik and Rama, who meet up with Queen Alice and safely sail to England.

 Erik gathers a combined English-Scottish force to attack Rutford's castle but finds that Eron and the Vikings have arrived before him.
 Erik challenges Eron to a duel.
 Eron accepts, leaving Daya in Rutford's care.
 In the ensuing swordfight, Eron sees the tattoo on Erik's chest and recognises him as his brother.
 He declares a ceasefire, upsetting Rutford, who responds by having his henchman fire an arrow at Erik.
 Eron throws himself in the path of the arrow and is fatally wounded.
 The enraged Vikings attempt to storm the castle, but Rutford raises the drawbridge and threatens to kill Daya by the next morning if the Vikings do not disband.

 Before dying, Eron names Erik as his successor.
 He becomes delirious and asks to see Daya again.
 To accomplish this, Erik scales the castle wall.
 Meanwhile, Rama realizes that the dying Eron will not last much longer and poses as her sister to him.
 Oblivious to the deception, Eron dies upon declaring his love for her.

 Erik makes his way into the castle and rescues Daya.
 The combined Viking, English, and Scottish armies attack the castle at dawn, scaling the walls and slaughtering the defenders.
 Rutford's men are killed, with Rutford himself being the last to fall when he attempts to throw a spear at the escaping Eron but is pierced with several Viking arrows.

 With peace restored, Queen Alice reclaims her throne and allows Erik to leave England to claim his title as King of the Vikings.
 Erik returns to Viking land with Rama while Daya sails alone with the dead Eron.